ramiy/wordpress-comments-plugin/readme.txt

 * Add new "data-disqus-shortname" attribute to the embed code.
 * Add new "data-enable-seo" attribute to the embed code.
 * Add import log to debug import error messages.
+* Move "Manual Sync" to the "Advanced" tab.
 * Fix import functionality that restricted the import to 100 posts.
 * Fix JSON Feed error for posts without comments, by setting default empty array.
 * Performance: Don't flush rewrite rules on every settings update.